Titanium alloys: Titanium grades

-not to be confused with Ti-6Al-4V-ELI (Grade 23), is the most commonly used alloy.
+Not to be confused with Ti-6Al-4V-ELI (Grade 23), this is the most commonly used alloy.
 It has a chemical composition of 6% aluminum, 4% vanadium, 0.25% (maximum) iron, 0.2% (maximum) oxygen, and the remainder titanium.
-It is significantly stronger than commercially pure titanium (grades 1-4) while having the same stiffness and thermal properties (excluding thermal conductivity, which is about 60% lower in Grade 5 Ti than in CP Ti).
+It is significantly stronger than commercially pure titanium (Grades 1-4) while having the same stiffness and thermal properties (excluding thermal conductivity, which is about 60% lower in Grade 5 Ti than in CP Ti).
 Among its many advantages, it is heat treatable.
-This grade is an excellent combination of strength, corrosion resistance, weld and fabricability.
+This grade combines strength, corrosion resistance, weldability and fabricability.
+Generally, Ti-6Al-4V is used in applications up to 400 C.

-"This alpha-beta alloy is the workhorse alloy of the titanium industry.
-The alloy is fully heat treatable in section sizes up to 15 mm and is used up to approximately 400 °C (750 °F).
-Since it is the most commonly used alloy – over 70% of all alloy grades melted are a sub-grade of Ti6Al4V, its uses span many aerospace airframe and engine component uses and also major non-aerospace applications in the marine, offshore and power generation industries in particular."

-"Applications: Blades, discs, rings, airframes, fasteners, components.
-Vessels, cases, hubs, forgings.
-Biomedical implants."

-Generally, Ti-6Al-4V is used in applications up to 400 degrees Celsius.
-It has a density of roughly 4420 kg/m^{3}, Young's modulus of 120 GPa, and tensile strength of 1000 MPa.
-By comparison, annealed type 316 stainless steel has a density of 8000 kg/m^{3}, modulus of 193 GPa, and tensile strength of 570 MPa.
-Tempered 6061 aluminium alloy has a density of 2700 kg/m^{3}, modulus of 69 GPa, and tensile strength of 310 MPa, respectively.

-Ti-6Al-4V standard specifications include: